Has an unconfirmed Google Search Algorithm Update started rolling out in the first week of April 2022?

 What the SEO Forecasting Tools Show

 The changes that we are seeing in the Semrush sensor accurately display the level of volatility that we are seeing across more than 100 tracked websites.
-The industries with the most changes include professional services, medical, gaming, news, and e-Commerce.
+The industries with the most changes include professional services, medical, dental, gaming, news, and e-Commerce.

 Mozcast shows a much lower level of SERP fluctuations which (from the data that we are seeing) is a less accurate portrayal of the number of SERP changes currently occurring.